 How It Works

-The 'whois' protocol operates by sending requests to servers that store IP registration data.
-When you perform a 'whois ip' lookup, you typically enter an IP address into a 'whois' tool, which then retrieves the relevant data from the database.
-The results usually include:
+The 'whois' protocol works by sending requests to servers that hold IP registration data.
+When you do a 'whois ip' lookup, you just enter an IP address into a 'whois' tool.
+It then pulls the relevant info from the database.
+Here's what you'll typically see:

 - The IP address's registration details